 None of this is to excuse or justify what happened to Sergey Magnitsky, only to consider his plight in a broader context.
 In most, if not all criminal justice systems in the world, when a person is accused of a crime and imprisoned, his accusers strive to prove his guilt and secure a conviction.
 That is how they build their careers.
 When your accusers are men and women who swore to protect the fatherland from all enemies, foreign and domestic, and especially where those people are ambitious zealots, you may be stuck in a Kafkaesque nightmare from which it is difficult to emerge unscathed.
-In fact, in this chapter Browder does introduce just such a character: Major Oleg Silichenko whom he describes as the embodiment of the aggressive zealot of the state security apparatus.[28]
+In fact, in this chapter Browder does introduce just such a character: Major Oleg Silichenko whom he describes as the embodiment of the aggressive zealot of the state security apparatus.27 stopped thinking about.

-Sergey Magnitsky probably worsened his predicament by standing up to his accusers.
-His defiance benefited chiefly our storyteller Bill Browder, whose greed and ambition produced the chain of events that ultimately led to Magnitsky's death.
-That seems to have inflicted a moral injury on Browder.
-As he confesses, Magnitsky's ordeal was something he never stopped thinking about.
 Over the months, as the situation gradually worsened, Browder's inability to help Magnitsky in any meaningful way caused him much anxiety.
 For the reader of Red Notice, this actually improves the prose as it finally brings out Browder's humanity.
-As he learns of Magnitsky's worsening conditions, he tells us that a part of him[29] wished that Magnitsky would just give the Inteiror Ministry what they wanted.
+As he learns of Magnitsky's worsening conditions, he tells us that a part of him28 wished that Magnitsky would just give the Inteiror Ministry what they wanted.
 This glimpse into Browder's better nature contrasts favorably with the numerous glowing portrayals of himself as a shrewd businessman, a romantic hero, or a devoted family man - portrayals that feel embellished so that we would like and trust Bill Browder as he sells us his tall tale.